kellsworthy/python-dabbling/README.md

 When starting a **new** Python project...

-1. Use `poetry new --src [name]` in the **project's** integrated terminal to create a src project folder structure (remove the `--src` to create a flat project folder structure instead).
+1. Use `poetry new --src [name]` in the **repository's** integrated terminal to create a src project folder structure (remove the `--src` to create a flat project folder structure instead).
 It will look like the following:

 > projname *(project folder)*
 > ├─ pyproject.toml *(Poetry file)*